Nicole Kidman Shuts Down Reporter Who Asked About Ex-Husband Tom Cruise

 Nicole Kidman is done talking about her former marriage to Tom Cruise.
-The actress recently shut down a reporter who asked about their romance – which ended in divorce in 2001 after 11 years of marriage – while speaking to The Guardian’s Observer magazine, citing that she prefers not to speak about the Mission: Impossible actor out of respect for her current husband, country musician Keith Urban.
+The actress recently shut down a reporter who asked about their romance – which ended in divorce in 2001 after 11 years of marriage – while speaking to the Guardian’s Observer magazine, citing that she prefers not to speak about the Mission: Impossible actor out of respect for her current husband, country musician Keith Urban.

 Nicole made the confession after being asked in the interview if she had noticed any comparisons between playing a preacher’s wife in her new movie Boy Erased and being married to Tom, who is one of the most famous and high-profile members of Scientology.